 Yes, as we have long suspected, at least a significant proportion of the ISIS fighters in northern Syria are nothing more than the Turkish Army in disguise.

-Posted by Ian Greenhalgh on February 24, 2017, With 2449 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on February 24, 2017, With 2453 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.